-Download the full Youbiquity Finance report by completing the form on this page to find out the implications for your organization.
+Download the full Youbiquity Finance report by completing the form on this page to find out the implications for your organisation.

 About the author.

 Matthew has worked in the innovation and new technology field for his whole career.
-For the past six years he has had a particular focus on innovation in the banking sector on a global basis.
+For the past six years he has had a particular focus looking at innovation in the banking sector on a global basis.